 You have done an incredible job to get through these unprecedented times.
 Sometimes it is important to take a step back and get some perspective.
-So we have some ideas to help ease the pressure as you approach the second half of the summer term.
+So we have some ideas to help ease the pressure as you approach your current term.

-With the uncertainty and confusion surrounding examinations and the laborious task of setting teacher-assessed grades this summer, if there’s one thing the last 14 months has taught us, it’s that a lot of things are out of our control.
+With the uncertainty and confusion surrounding examinations and the laborious task of setting teacher-assessed grades over the last couple of years, if there’s one thing the pandemic has taught us, it’s that a lot of things are out of our control.

 That’s why it’s important to focus on what you can control.

-Of course, the following suggestions won’t result in your workload magically disappearing, but they might be useful in allowing you to adapt your working routine for the last few weeks of term, and into the next academic year.
+Of course, the following suggestions won’t result in your workload magically disappearing, but they might be useful in allowing you to adapt your working routine for final term, and into the next academic year.

 Give yourself some slack.
 The key to managing a workload is accepting you can’t do everything.
 This is perhaps the hardest task for teachers.
-Getting through this year - in the midst of a pandemic - is a huge achievement.
+Getting through this year - in the midst of a Covid testing and absences - is a huge achievement.
 It might help to reflect on all you’ve overcome during last few months.
 What are you proud of?
 What has worked?
 Which approaches would you take forward?

 Know Your Limits